awsdocs/amazon-rds-user-guide/doc_source/custom-concept.workflow.md

 ## RDS Custom customization<a name="custom-concept.workflow.db-customization"></a>

 You can access the RDS Custom host to install or customize software\.
 To avoid conflicts between your changes and the RDS Custom automation, you can pause the automation for a specified period\.
 During this period, RDS Custom doesn't perform monitoring or instance recovery\.
 At the end of the period, RDS Custom resumes full automation\.
-For more information, see [Pausing and resuming RDS Custom automation](custom-managing.md#custom-managing.pausing)\.
+For more information, see [Pausing and resuming your RDS Custom DB instance](custom-managing.md#custom-managing.pausing)\.